Teaching is the best way to learn.

 This 8-week professional online certificate program offered by Higher Ed Experts welcomed its first students, people like you working in colleges and universities, in February 2011.

-Close to 100 (93 exactly at the time of this writing) of your higher ed colleagues and I have now spent 8 weeks with a group of peers developing their expertise in social media marketing by studying best practices but also by working on their own higher ed social media campaigns.
+More than 150 of your higher ed colleagues enrolled in my course have now spent 8 weeks with a group of peers developing their expertise in social media marketing by studying best practices but also by working on their own higher ed social media campaigns.

 Your colleagues often say they have learned a great deal from the course materials I keep updating, our weekly online class discussions and the social media initiatives they’ve run during the course.